middletemplelibrary/A-Gentlemans-Library/README.md

 <br><br>
 Middle Temple Library’s collection includes publications from <cite>The Philosophical Transactions</cite> from 1665 - 1750.
 Unfortunately, many copies of the Library’s collection are too fragile to display.
 <param ve-image
-      label="Library’s collection of 'The Philosophical Transactions'.
-Photo Beth Flerlage" url="https://github.com/user-attachments/assets/cd3dedd0-e841-4d68-b23b-18810b8fdb83">
+      label="Library’s collection of 'The Philosophical Transactions'."
+       attribution= "Photo taken by Beth Flerlage"
+      url="https://github.com/user-attachments/assets/cd3dedd0-e841-4d68-b23b-18810b8fdb83">

 ## 28. <cite>Philosophical transactions, giving some account of the present undertakings, studies, and labours of the ingenious, in many considerable parts of the world.
 Vol XLIX Part I 1756</cite>